Trump revives threat to veto defense bill, teeing up battle with lawmakers

 The $740 billion National Defense Authorization Act (NDAA) passed both houses of Congress with more than the two-thirds majority needed to override a presidential veto.

-Trump shrugged off hopes by backers that strong bipartisan support for the measure - which has become law for 59 straight years - would prompt him to reconsider his threat.
+Trump shrugged off hopes by backers of the bill that strong bipartisan support for the measure - which has become law for 59 straight years - would prompt him to reconsider his threat.

-The White House had no immediate comment on when Trump would act.
+The White House had no immediate comment about when Trump would act or what he meant by the reference to China.

+Senator Jack Reed, the top Democrat on the Senate Armed Services Committee, said the bill contained bipartisan provisions that were “tougher on China than the Trump administration has ever been.”

-Trump objects to the fiscal 2021 NDAA because it does not repeal Section 230 of the Communications Decency Act, which protects technology companies like Alphabet Inc’s Google, Twitter Inc and Facebook Inc from liability for what appears on their platforms.
+Trump previously objected to the fiscal 2021 NDAA because it did not repeal Section 230 of the Communications Decency Act, which protects technology companies like Alphabet Inc’s Google, Twitter Inc and Facebook Inc from liability for what appears on their platforms.

 Trump has argued that tech firms have an anti-conservative bias, which the companies deny.
 Lawmakers from both parties say that concerns about social media should not kill legislation considered essential for the Pentagon.